-PED-3140 Methods of Teaching Secondary School Physical Education 4 credits (with lab)
+PED-3140 Methods of Teaching Secondary School Physical Education

 Prerequisite: EDU-2170 and PED-1150 or permission of instructor.

 Examines theory and implementation of the secondary physical education curriculum.
 Includes practical application in the field.
 This shared course may have different prerequisites at the other VSC colleges.
 (Shared course in VSC)